-A glorious mix of childhood boasting and Daddy’s exaggerating, this beautiful book is a celebration of everyday Dads.
+A glorious mix of childhood boasting and Daddy’s exaggerating, My Dad is a beautiful book that is a celebration of everyday Dads.
 This Dad, in his “dodgy” brown dressing gown, mirrors all Dads in the eyes of their kids.

-Among other things ‘He can jump right over the moon’ and ‘he makes me laugh.
-A lot.’
-But most importantly ‘HE LOVES ME!
-(And he always will.)’
+Among other things “He can jump right over the moon” and “he makes me laugh.
+A lot.”
 Cute and lovely.

 But in the end he discovers his Dad is pretty amazing too.